-Crisis in Georgia’s Prisons: What Experts Say
+Crisis in Georgia’s Prisons

 The Georgia prison system is in crisis.
 Over the past several years, numerous reports, investigations, and firsthand accounts have painted a harrowing picture of violence, corruption, and systemic neglect in the Georgia Department of Corrections (GDC).
 Despite efforts to address these issues, new evidence reveals just how deep the problems run.